William Bowman (director): Early career (1910–1914)

+Quality Pictures and Metro (1915)

 While still producing independently in New York, Bowman met Fred J. Balshofer of Quality Picture Corporation, a studio affiliated with Metro Pictures.
 Bowman accepted Balshofer's offer to return to California to direct several of that company's important productions in 1915.
 The entertainment trade paper Variety in its May issue that year announces his new job.
 "William J. Bauman", it reports, "and Lawrence B. McGill have been added to the directing staff of Metro."
 Three of the films that Bowman then completed for Quality/Metro between the late spring and early fall of 1915 include The Second in Command, The Silent Voice, and Pennington's Choice, all starring Francis X. Bushman.
 In its review of The Second in Command in July, Variety compliments the direction of the film's battle scenes of the Boer War, describing them as "well worked out".
 The popular entertainment paper did, though, find the overall production "most tiring to watch" and blamed part of that wearying effect on "the number of times the director moves both the camera and people at the same time, keeping the picture flickery."

+Before the end of 1915, Quality Pictures decided to close its California operations and reconsolidate its businesses in New York.
+Wanting to remain in Los Angeles, Bowman ended his association with Quality but still finished his last production for the studio, co-directing Rosemary with Balshofer.